rails/rails/guides/source/configuring.md

 * `ActionDispatch::Flash` sets up the `flash` keys.
 Only available if `config.action_controller.session_store` is set to a value.
 * `ActionDispatch::ParamsParser` parses out parameters from the request into `params`.
 * `Rack::MethodOverride` allows the method to be overridden if `params[:_method]` is set.
 This is the middleware which supports the PATCH, PUT, and DELETE HTTP method types.
-* `ActionDispatch::Head` converts HEAD requests to GET requests and serves them as so.
+* `Rack::Head` converts HEAD requests to GET requests and serves them as so.

 Besides these usual middleware, you can add your own by using the `config.middleware.use` method: